YahyaRafferty/blackjack-counting-course/README.md

 # Blackjack Trainer

-A little browser game I built to practice basic strategy and card counting (Hi-Lo) for **Card Counting & Quantitative Finance II**.
+A little browser game I built to practice basic strategy and card counting (Hi-Lo) for Card Counting & Quantitative Finance II.

 The idea is simple: blackjack is a fun, low-stakes way to get comfortable with probability, expected value, and decision-making under uncertainty — the same stuff that shows up later in quant finance, just with cards instead of markets.